 Some Takeaway Tips before you set out on an Expat Tour in Vietnam

 Weather varies among different regions, but generally, the sun is pretty harsh since Vietnam is a tropical country.
 Sunscreen is thus very much advised.
 Suitable wear is also important, like a hat and long-sleeved to protect your skin from intense sunlight or comfortable shoes and socks if you spend more time traveling on foot.
 Eating is another matter to account for.
 Although Vietnamese cuisine generally has the power to cater to even the pickiest diner, sanitary procedures at certain eateries and in the water system can be a problem, so look before you eat.
 Pharmacies are quite ubiquitous, by the way, so don’t worry too much.

 Keep an open mind and get the best out of your guide

 Well, this may be redundant because if you’re willing to hit the road, surely you are willing to learn and welcome differences or cultural discoveries.
 So just an endearing reminder from us to you.
 Make friends and learn new things along the way, like very basic Vietnamese, bargaining skills, or the art of crossing the streets in Vietnam.

-Vietnamese people are in general very easy-going and do not get offended easily, which is due in part to the fact that a large part of the population does not have a formal religion.
+Vietnamese people are generally very easy-going and do not get offended easily, partly due to the fact that a large part of the population does not have a formal religion.
 Never be shy to ask and relish your journey.

-There’s a famous Vietnamese proverb that says “Only a day trip is enough to earn a ton of wisdom and enlightenment”.
+A famous Vietnamese proverb says, “Only a day trip is enough to earn a ton of wisdom and enlightenment”.
 And we think the saying holds true in many cases.
-If you actually look to feel at home in this lovely country, do hit the road!
+If you actually want to feel at home in this lovely country, do hit the road!
 And do it with a local expert.